 Discussion:

 According to the spec, “primary” is one of the PHYCCA.indication channel-list elements.
 In its context, element has the same meaning as value.
 It will not cause confusion to the readers.
 To emphasize that primary is one of the possible values, we can quote the word.
+In addition, the deleted text is essentially the same as the text in the first paragraph; deleting them will not lose information.

 Editorial Instrution: